-A mild, creamy coconut and young jackfruit curry full of fabulous Padang Indonesian flavours for a simple vegan family meal.
-This is easy hands-off cooking, just stirring now and then while the pot bubbles away developing delightful fragrant flavours.
+This creamy jackfruit curry recipe is easy to make and full of delicately spiced Padang Indonesian flavours.
 It is suitable for the whole family too as (rather inauthentically) there is no chilli in this recipe so that the adults can add spicy sambal oelek to their portions and the kids can enjoy non-spicy curry at the same time.
+It might just become a firm family favourite in your vegan and gluten-free cooking repertoire!

 Jump to: